 Planning for the day you leave your business is a valuable investment.
-A good succession plan enables a smooth transition with a clear plan.
-For most private groups and family businesses, succession (or transition) planning involves planning for the sale of your business or passing the baton to family members or business partner/s.
+Certainly a good succession plan enables a smooth transition with a clear plan.
+For most private groups and family businesses, succession (or transition) planning involves planning for the sale of your business.
+Including passing the baton to family members or business partner/s.

 A succession plan should consider the following:

-Effective succession planning is a complex process that raises many potentially difficult emotional, financial, tax, legal and equity issues. so, without a succession plan in effect for both planned and unplanned events, your wishes, the value and the future of your business is out of your control.
+An effective succession plan is a complex process.
+It raises many potentially difficult emotional, financial, tax, legal and equity issues.
+Therefore, without a succession plan in effect for both planned and unplanned events, your wishes, the value and the future of your business is out of your control.

-If a succession plan is not in place in a family business or rural property, it could lead to a life of uncertainty, anger and resentment for all concerned.
-Passing on the management of business / farming assets to the next generation is often a complicated process.
+When a succession plan is not in place in a family business or rural property, it could lead to a life of uncertainty, anger and resentment for all concerned.
+Passing on the management of business and farming assets to the next generation is often a complicated process.

 Many families have trouble navigating the various financial and emotional road blocks along the way.
-In some cases, the older generation avoids even discussing the prospect of handing over let alone putting something of value in place for a successful transition.
+In some cases, the older generation avoids even discussing the prospect of handing over.
+Above all, putting something of value in place for a successful transition.

-You may be surprised, but lack of succession planning surprisingly common.
-Taking the first step towards succession planning is viewed by many business owners as the most difficult and delicate, let alone finding the time to think about what they actually want.
-One of the other common issues that arises in a family business/s is tension between the family and a new partner of a family member.
+A lack of succession planning surprisingly common.
+Taking the first step towards succession planning is viewed by many business owners as difficult and delicate.
+Let alone finding the time to think about what they actually want.
+One of the other common issues that arises in a family business/s, is tension between the family and a new partner of a family member.

-We, as Succession Planners and Estate Planning advisers see succession planning as an art of compromise, communication and managing expectations for you and the future owners.
+As Estate Planners and Succession Planning advisers we see succession planning as an art of compromise, communication and managing expectations for you and the future owners.

-A little fact: 99 percent of businesses in Australia are family owned and operated.
-Our advice on succession planning is; get it done early.
+Fact: 99 percent of businesses in Australia are family owned and operated.
+Our advice on succession planning.
+Get it done early.
 Get it done up front and then go on with business.
-It doesn’t mean you have to split all the bank and other details immediately, that will be done at the appropriate time, and you can negotiate over time – it doesn’t have to be cut and dry up front.
+It doesn’t mean you have to split all the bank and other details immediately.
+That will be done at the appropriate time, and you can negotiate over time.
+For that reason, it doesn’t have to be cut and dry up front.

-FMG Wealth Strategists principle adviser is a specialist in providing proactive, focused and strategic advice for business owners in the area of succession planning.
+FMG Wealth Strategists principle adviser, Arthur Panagis, is a specialist in providing proactive, focused and strategic advice for business owners in the area of succession planning.